aaron13100/404solution/README.md

 ## Installation ##

-Installation of 404 Redirect is simple:
+Installation is simple:

-1. Unzip `404-redirected.zip` and upload contents to the `/wp-content/plugins/` directory
+1. Unzip the file and upload the contents to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress Admin
+1. Activate the plugin.
-1. Use the `Settings -> 404 Redirected` options page to enable desired features.
+1. Use the `Settings -> 404 Killer` options page to enable desired features.

 For the `suggested pages` feature to work you need to edit your 404.php template file to include the following code:
 `<?php if (function_exists( 'wbz404_suggestions' ) ) { wbz404_suggestions(); } ?>`